eProsima/Fast-DDS-python/README.md

 ## Python example

-The *Fast DDS* functionality is contained in the `fastdds_wrapper` module, so you will need to include that module in your script.
+The *Fast DDS* functionality is contained in the `fastdds` module, so you will need to include that module in your script.
 You will also need to create the python binding for your data type and include its module.
 This example will guide you through these steps in a simple example.

 ### Generate a data type